abhishek-ghose/blog/_posts/2017-04-26-hello-new-blog.markdown

   {:.mbtablestyle}

 During my research to move, I discovered, quite to my surprise, that having a reliable comment system is something of a challenge. _In 2017_.
-I mean in a few years I could be sitting in my self-driving car and worrying about comment systems.
+I mean in a few years I could be sitting in my self-driving car (Update in 2022: yeah, this dated well.) and worrying about comment systems.

 Either platforms have their own systems tied to them (like blogger) or there are third party plug-n-play systems like [Disqus](https://disqus.com/) and [Discourse](https://www.discourse.org/).
 Maybe I shouldn’t bundle them together since Disqus receives a lot of hate (albeit easy to set up), while Discourse receives more of critique for their idiosyncratic system, if that: many people seem to like it.
 Personally, I almost like it.